Improving Our Regulations - Public Listening Sessions for Review of EPA Regulatory Programs

 Least Burden/Flexible Approaches

 Please register and let us know if you will be attending and if you will be speaking at the plenary session and/or attending one of the breakout sessions.

 Specific times for the plenary session and breakout groups will be provided at a later date when the agenda has been finalized.

 For more information please visit EPA's website www.epa.gov/improvingregulations.

 When & Where

 U.S. Environmental Protection Agency

-Remarks made during the hearing will be transcribed and entered into the public docket.
-Each speaker will be allotted 5 minutes to present verbal remarks.
+Remarks made during the public hearing will be transcribed and entered into the public docket.
+Each speaker will be allotted 5 minutes to make his or her presentation.

 All remarks and submissions become part of the official public record.